 Objective Each of four webinars will focus on a particular aspect of animal ethics, including human oppression, environmental degradation, animal exploitation, and religious ethics.

 Instructor: Dr. Lisa Kemmerer Founder of Tapestry: Women’s Institute of Integrated Justice, professor Kemmerer is the award-winning author of nine books, including Eating Earth, Animals and World Religions, and Sister Species.
 Professor of philosophy and religions, Dr. Kemmerer is internationally known for her work across overlapping concerns of justice.
 For more information on “Dr. K” or Tapestry, please visit lisakemmerer.com.

-When: Tuesdays at 6 pm (PST) Start Date: June 4, 2019 Class Capacity: 20 (maximum) *Download syllabus for more information
+When: Tuesdays at 6 - 7 pm (PST) Start Date: TBA Registration Deadline: TBA (minimum of 8 necessary) Class Capacity: 20 (maximum) *Download syllabus for more information